ssajnani/LifeVectorNode/README.md

-# LifeVectorNode
-Life Vector Server
+# Skeleton project for Swagger